devika1402/paytrail/docs/dashboards/README.md

 ## Screenshots

-Free Edition workspaces are ephemeral and there is no public dashboard URL, so the shareable artefact is a screenshot.
 The dashboard was captured on the full 6.36M-row mart and saved here as two images (the page is taller than one viewport):

 - [`daily_settled_volume_overview.png`](daily_settled_volume_overview.png), the top of